zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_with_docker.md

 ## Acknowledgements ##

 - **Author** - Ryota Yamanaka - Product Manager in Asia-Pacific for geospatial and graph technologies
-- With a little help from colleagues (Albert Godfrin and Jayant Sharma).
+  With a little help from colleagues (Albert Godfrind and Jayant Sharma).